Home » Joanna Wright, 33: Kidnapped In Broad Daylight In 2016

 A Brazen Kidnapping

-It was around 1:45 p.m. in the afternoon of December 18 when Joanna was last seen being forced into a vehicle by three or four unidentified men.
+It was around 1:45 p.m. in the afternoon of December 18 when Joanna was reportedly last seen being forced into a vehicle by three or four unidentified men.
 She was screaming for help during the abduction and attempted to fight off her attackers, but they got the upper hand and were able to overpower her.
-The car sped off and Joanna hasn’t been seen or heard from since.
+The car sped off, and Joanna hasn’t been seen or heard from since.

 The car Joanna was thrown into during her kidnapping is reported to be a newer model blue Mazda with Ohio license plates.
-Investigators attempted to locate Joanna by tracking her cell phone, but they were unable to retrieve any information regarding her whereabouts.
+Investigators attempted to locate Joanna by tracking her cell phone, but they could not retrieve any information regarding her whereabouts.
 In addition, Joanna isn’t the only person to go missing from the Marquette Park area during that time.

 “Not knowing anything.
 That’s what hurts,” said Joanna’s sister Valencia Harrison.

 If you have any information concerning Joanna’s abduction, please contact the Area Central Detective Division, Missing Person Section at 312-747-8380 or your local authorities.

 Please share this story about Joanna Wright to reignite interest in her missing person case.
 She is our sister, and her life matters.

 Help Publicize This Case: